A Simulation Framework for Ramsey Interferometry: Conclusions

 We have demonstrated that the new simulation code \textsc{RamseyProp} enables quantitative optimisation of neutron Ramsey interferometry experiments.
 In particular, we have shown how spin flip angle distributions, adiabaticity and Ramsey fringe contrast can be studied under varying conditions on the incoming neutron distribution and coil amplitudes.

-We have also illustrated through a realistic simulation how a Ramsey interferometry experiment can make use of the ESS pulse structure.
+We have also illustrated through a realistic simulation how a Ramsey interferometry experiment with a broad velocity spectrum can make use of the ESS pulse structure.
 Although the 2.86 ms ESS pulse length will limit the achievable performance, a simple $\propto 1/t$ envelope can still improve the sensitivity by about a factor ~4 without any neutron choppers, as demonstrated through steepest-slope linear regression of the Ramsey fringes.
 Significant increases are possible by chopping the beam to restrict the time and velocity distribution.
-While this can improve the phase uncertainty, it comes at a cost of lowered intensity, making detailed experimental optimisation necessary.
+While this can improve the phase uncertainty, it comes at the cost of reduced intensity, making detailed experimental optimisation necessary.

-The simulation framework has already demonstrated the feasibility of performing the ALP experiment at the HIBEAM beamline at ESS.
-It is currently being used for magnetics and optics optimisation, the results of which will be presented in future publications.
+The simulation framework is currently being used for magnetics and optics optimisation of the ALP experiment at the ESS.
+Future work will include a detailed statistical analysis to translate the phase uncertainty into constraints on the axion-nucleon coupling constant.
 Although the simulations presented here consider the standard Ramsey configuration, the framework also allows the inclusion of intermediate $\pi$ pulses, enabling partial $T_2$ recovery by correcting for spatially symmetric field inhomogeneities and periodic distortions in time.

 The source code is available in Ref. \cite{RamseyProp} and licensed under the GNU General Public License v3.0.
 The McStas models and MCPL files used for the simulations presented in this article are available upon request.